Maximality of Laplacian Algebras, with Applications to Invariant Theory: Introduction

 \subsection{Application to separating sets}

 Another application to Classical Invariant Theory concerns \emph{separating sets}, which is a topic of much recent research --- see \cite[Section 2.4]{DerksenKemper} and references therein.
 In our context, a set $\mathcal{S}$ of $G$-invariant polynomials is called separating if it separates $G$-orbits.
-The following characterizes the separating sets which generate the whole algebra of invariants: \begin{maintheorem} Let $V$ be a real orthogonal representation of the compact group $G$, and let $\R[V]^G$ denote its algebra of invariants.
-Let $\mathcal{S}\In \R[V]^G$ be a separating set containing $r^2$, \todo{added ``containing $r^2$''} and $B$ the subalgebra generated by $\mathcal{S}$.
-Then $B=\R[V]^G$ if and only $\Delta f$ and $\scal{\nabla f, \nabla g}$ belong to $B$, for every $f,g\in \mathcal{S}$. \end{maintheorem} We note that the condition on $\mathcal{S}$ given in Theorem \ref{MT:separating} is equivalent to $B$ being Laplacian.
+The following characterizes the separating sets which generate the whole algebra of invariants: \begin{maincor} \todo{a corollary instead of theorem} Let $V$ be a real orthogonal representation of the compact group $G$, and let $\R[V]^G$ denote its algebra of invariants.
+Let $\mathcal{S}\In \R[V]^G$ be a separating set containing $r^2$, and $B$ the subalgebra generated by $\mathcal{S}$.
+Then $B=\R[V]^G$ if and only $\Delta f$ and $\scal{\nabla f, \nabla g}$ belong to $B$, for every $f,g\in \mathcal{S}$. \end{maincor} We note that the condition on $\mathcal{S}$ given in Corollary \ref{MC:separating} is equivalent to $B$ being Laplacian (see \cite[Proposition 37]{MR19} or Lemma \ref{L:Lapiff} below), so that Corollary \ref{MC:separating} is a direct consequence of Theorem \ref{MT:maximality}.
+With a bit more work, we in fact prove a stronger version, which holds for infinitesimal manifold submetries, and only requires $\mathcal{S}$ to be ``locally'' separating (see Theorem \ref{T:separating}).
 For a different criterion for a separating set to be generating, in the context of rational representations of reductive groups over algebraically closed fields, see \cite[Theorem 2.4.6]{DerksenKemper}.

-Theorem \ref{MT:separating} can be a useful tool to prove First Fundamental Theorems, that is, to show that certain sets of polynomials generate the algebra of basic polynomials of a given manifold submetry, see Subsection \ref{SS:FFT} for a few illustrative examples.
+Corollary \ref{MC:separating} can be a useful tool to prove First Fundamental Theorems, that is, to show that certain sets of polynomials generate the algebra of basic polynomials of a given manifold submetry, see Subsection \ref{SS:FFT} for a few illustrative examples.